nateforeman/awsstudent-first-ec2/README.md

 ## A simple PHP WebApp to run on an EC2 instance

 ### Usage
-Lanunch an EC2 Instance with the following User Data:
+Lanunch an EC2 Instance with a public IP address, and the following User Data:

 ~~~~